trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Allowed values:** ``AUTOMATIC``, ``PARTITIONED``, ``BROADCAST``
     * **Default value:** ``PARTITIONED``

     The type of distributed join to use.
-When set to ``PARTITIONED``, presto will use hash distributed joins.
-When set to ``BROADCAST``, it will broadcast the right table to all nodes in the cluster that have data from the left table.
+When set to ``PARTITIONED``, Presto uses hash distributed joins.
+When set to ``BROADCAST``, it broadcasts the right table to all nodes in the cluster that have data from the left table.
     Partitioned joins require redistributing both tables using a hash of the join key.
-    This can be slower (sometimes substantially) than broadcast joins, but allows much larger joins.
-In particular broadcast joins will be faster if the right table is much smaller than the left.
+    This can be slower, sometimes substantially, than broadcast joins, but allows much larger joins.
+In particular broadcast joins are faster, if the right table is much smaller than the left.
 However, broadcast joins require that the tables on the right side of the join after filtering fit in memory on each node, whereas distributed joins only need to fit in distributed memory across all nodes.
-When set to ``AUTOMATIC``, Presto will make a cost based decision as to which distribution type is optimal.
+When set to ``AUTOMATIC``, Presto makes a cost based decision as to which distribution type is optimal.
-    It will also consider switching the left and right inputs to the join.
-In ``AUTOMATIC`` mode, Presto will default to hash distributed joins if no cost could be computed, such as if the tables do not have statistics.
-This can also be specified on a per-query basis using the ``join_distribution_type`` session property.
+    It considers switching the left and right inputs to the join.
+In ``AUTOMATIC`` mode, Presto defaults to hash distributed joins if no cost could be computed, such as if the tables do not have statistics.
+This can be specified on a per-query basis using the ``join_distribution_type`` session property.

 ``redistribute-writes``